GDSC-ULM/IT-CODE-Challenge/README.md

 #### Sample ReadMe File:
 <div style="border:1px solid black;">

-  I have used Django for this project.
-Below are the steps to run my project:
+  <p>I have used Django for this project.
+Below are the steps to run my project: </p>

 **Step 1:** python manage.py runserver